njustesen/TRTS/starcraft/protoss.md

 ### Observer

 **Abilities**
+- _Flying_
 - _Cloaked_
 - _Detector_

+### Scout

+**Abilities**
+- _Flying_

+### Corsair

+**Abilities**
+- _Flying_

 ### Carrier

+If any unit assigns damage to a Carrier, all Interceptors under control in that area can fire at the attackers first, dealing damage before any damage is assigned to the Carriers.

 **Produces**:
 - _Interceptors_: Carriers do not attack but can house up to four Interceptors (eight with the Carrier Capacity upgrade).
 They start with no interceptors and can produce up to two for a total cost of 1 mineral in the Production phase and both are deployed in the following Deployment Phase.

-If any unit assigns damage to a Carrier, all Interceptors under control in that area can fire at the attackers first, dealing damage before any damage is assigned to the Carriers.
+**Abilities**:
+- _Flying_

 ### Arbiter

 Arbiters start with 1/4 energy.

 **Abilities**
+- _Flying_
 - _Invisibility Field_: All friendly units in the same area as the Arbiter are _cloaked_.
 - _Stasis Field_ (researched at Arbiter Tribunal) [2 Energy]: Allows Arbiters to freeze up to 3 units of the same type.
 Frozen units cannot do anything until the next Micromanagement Phase.
 - _Recall_ (researched at Arbiter Tribunal) [3 Energy]: Allows the Arbiter to teleport any unit under control to the area of the Arbiter without spending movement points.